-If you are building a fence you should find out the key facts about the property and then use the following information to find out if your fencing project needs planning approval.
+If you are building a fence, find out the key facts about the property and if you require planning approval.

-Building and planning approvals are not generally needed for a proposed front, side or rear boundary fence if the fence meets all of the following requirements:
+Building and planning approvals are not generally needed for a proposed front, side or rear boundary fence if it is:

-- It is associated with a dwelling house (or other residential use).
+- associated with a dwelling house (or other residential use)

-- It is not associated with a swimming pool (swimming pool fences have their own requirements).
+- not associated with a swimming pool (swimming pool fences have their own requirements)

-- It would not restrict water run-off from adjoining properties.
+- not restricting water run-off from adjoining properties.

 Constraints are restrictions placed on a property.
-You need to check the key facts about the property to see if there are any constraints.
-If there are constraints, contact Council on 07 3403 8888 for advice specific to your situation.
+Check the key facts about the property to see if there are any constraints.
+If there are constraints, phone Council on 07 3403 8888 for advice specific to your situation.

-As a general guideline, you will need to contact Council for specific advice if your fence is part of a proposal to:
+As a guideline, you will need to contact Council for advice if your fence is part of a proposal to:

 - build a new dwelling house on a small lot